frankimler/GettingAndCleaningData/README.md

 # GettingAndCleaningData

 This repo is for the John Hopkins University Data Science Specialization, Getting and Cleaning Data, Week 4 Course Project.
-It contains the R code, codebook and tidey data set for the project.
+It contains the R code, codebook and tidy data set for the project.
 This repo contains the following files:

 - codebook.md - this files describes the data, code and the work that was done to clean and prepare the data.